-The stock performance graph below shall not be deemed incorporated by reference by any general statement incorporating by reference this Proxy Statement into any filing under the U.S. Securities Act of 1933, as amended, or under the Exchange Act (collectively, the "Acts"), except to the extent that we specifically incorporate this information by reference, and shall not otherwise be deemed filed under such Acts.
-This graph below compares the total shareholder return of the Company's ADSs, each represented by one ordinary share, with the S&P 500 Index, the NYSE Composite Index and our peer group index over a period from April 1, 2011 to March 31, 2016.
-The peer group index is constructed based on the following selected peer group of companies: Infosys Technologies Limited, Wipro Limited, Cognizant Technology Solutions Corporation, Tata Consultancy Services Limited (trading on the Bombay Stock Exchange and National Stock Exchange, India) and ExlService Holdings, Inc. and Genpact Limited.
+The stock performance graph below shall not be deemed incorporated by reference by any general statement incorporating by reference this Proxy Statement into any filing under the U.S. Securities Act of 1933, as amended, or under the Exchange Act (collectively, the "Acts"), except to the extent that we specifically incorporate this information by reference and shall not otherwise be deemed filed under such Acts.
+This graph below compares the total shareholder return of the Company's ADSs, each represented by one ordinary share, with the S&P 500 Index, the NYSE Composite Index and our peer group index over a period from April 1, 2015 to March 31, 2020.
+The peer group index is constructed based on the following selected peer group of companies: Infosys Technologies Limited, Wipro Limited, Cognizant Technology Solutions Corporation, Tata Consultancy Services Limited (trading on the Bombay Stock Exchange and National Stock Exchange, India) and Exl Service Holdings, Inc. and Genpact Limited.
 We believe that these companies most closely resemble our business mix and that their performance is representative of our industry.
 The returns of the component entities of the Company's peer group index are weighed according to the market capitalization of each entity as of the beginning of each period for which a return is presented.
 The total shareholder return assumes US\$100 invested at the beginning of the period in the Company's ADSs, the S&P 500 Index, the NYSE composite Index and our peer group index.
 It also assumes reinvestment of all dividends.
+The stock performance graph is based on market weight.

-Cumulative Total Return Based upon an initial investment of US\$100 on April 1, 2011 with dividends reinvested
+Cumulative Total Return Based upon an initial investment of US\$100 on April 1, 2015 with dividends reinvested